A [Checklist] For What To Pack For Tulum

 Tide sink packets

-If you intend on doing any hand washing of essential items, tide sink packets or other portable detergent packets can really make your life easier.
+If you intend on doing any hand washing of essential items, Tide sink packets or other portable detergent packets can really make your life easier.

 Ziplock bags